Australia hand England record ODI defeat with 221-run win on DLS in Melbourne clinching 3-0 series sweep

 A couple of rain showers reduced the game to 48 overs a side, with Australia posting 355-5 before England were set a revised 364 to avoid a first clean sweep in a multi-match ODI series since being thrashed 5-0 in India in October 2011.

-They could not manage it, rolled in 31.4 overs - leg-spinner Adam Zampa taking 4-31 - and at one point losing six wickets for 38 runs as Australia's bowlers starred where England's had earlier flopped.
+They could not manage it, rolled in 31.4 overs at a near-empty MCG - leg-spinner Adam Zampa taking 4-31 - and at one point losing six wickets for 38 runs as Australia's bowlers starred where England's had earlier flopped.

 There was a slight return to form for Jason Roy (33 off 48), who hit six boundaries at the top of the order while Pat Cummins and Josh Hazlewood were nipping the ball over the place, but the next highest scorer was James Vince with 22 as Jos Buttler's side crumbled from 57-1 and were trounced at a venue where they had won the T20 World Cup nine days earlier.